microsoft/artifacts-credprovider/README.md

 2. Untar the file
 3. Copy the `netcore` directory from the extracted archive to `$HOME\.nuget\plugins`

-Alternatively, you can install the credential provider in a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .dll of the credential provider found in plugins\netcore\CredentialProvider.Microsoft\CredentialProvider.Microsoft.exe.
-For example, $env:NUGET_PLUGIN_PATHS="<my-alternative-location>\CredentialProvider.Microsoft.dll"
+Using the above is recommended, but as per [NuGet's plugin discovery](https://github.com/NuGet/Home/wiki/NuGet-Cross-Plat-Credential-Plugin#plugin-installation-and-discovery), alternatively you can install the credential provider in a location you prefer, and then set the environment variable NUGET_PLUGIN_PATHS to the .dll of the credential provider found in plugins\netcore\CredentialProvider.Microsoft\CredentialProvider.Microsoft.dll.
+For example, $env:NUGET_PLUGIN_PATHS='<my-alternative-location>\CredentialProvider.Microsoft.dll'.

 ## Use